 In anticipation of the bicentenary of Darwin's birth in 2009, the Institute's inaugural theme in 2006/07 addressed the Legacy of Charles Darwin from a variety of disciplinary perspectives.
 The theme in 2007/08 was Modelling; interpreted in its broadest sense to be of wide appeal to a range of disciplines, this programme examined the value, strengths and weaknesses of a modelling culture upon which modern society has become so dependent.
 The 2008/09 theme was Being Human; a theme that aimed to address the fundamental question of what is it to be human in a 21st Century of increased technological intervention and growing demand to recognise the rights of nature and animals, but, ironically, at a time when half of humanity remains deprived of the right to a full life.
 The theme in 2009/10 was Water, something that pervades the arts and the sciences, both thematically and in the flesh, and is clearly a topic of growing global concern.
-In 2010/11 the IAS, in supporting a theme on Futures, seeks to stimulate thinking on the question of what happens next, and in 2011/12, before returning to a programme of annual themes, the IAS will be supporting Futures II to support intra- inter- and multi-disciplinary ventures that could become real centres of excellence for Durham in the future.
+In 2010/11 the IAS, in supporting a theme on Futures, sought to stimulate thinking on the question of what happens next.
+In 2011/12 the IAS continued to focus on the them of Futures and supported Futures II support a programme of work to enable intra- inter- and multi-disciplinary ventures that had the potential to become real centres of excellence for Durham in the future.
 The 2012-13 theme will be Time.
-And the 2013/14 theme will be Light.

 IAS Annual Themes